The Best Vocal Compressor 2018 Picks

 It has unbalanced inputs that makes it very easy to connect other equipments and a mixer if needed.

-- It is ideal for beginners and first timers
+3. It is ideal for beginners to try out and learn with it

 This is an audio compressor that is for slightly advanced audio engineers.